 You may want your site to be 100% about art.
 Or art plus other topics.
 When making your blog, you can create different pages or categories for your artwork.
 Create pages about who you are, what your work is about, where it’s been featured, contact information, and so on.
 Everything about your art identity can look organized, authentically you, and visually appealing.

 The blog portion of your website can contain blog posts about your latest work, your favorite art products, techniques, and anything else you’d like to share.

 The bottom line is that a website makes your art and personal image look professional and curated.
 That point alone is an excellent reason to start an art blog.

 Sell your art direct

-You can list your artwork to sell directly from your website using eCommerce plugins (online selling software you incorporate into your website) such as WooCommerce.
+You can list your artwork to sell directly from your website using eCommerce plugins (online selling software you incorporate into your website) such as WooCommerce or Send Owl.

-Also, you can create blog posts of your art pieces, including multiple photos and maybe some words about your creative process or the materials used.
-Then you can stir up interest and drive traffic to your website by promoting on social media such as Youtube and Instagram.
-And creating Pinterest pins to circulate.
-The Pinterest world just loves art!
+You can create blog posts of your art pieces, including multiple photos and maybe some words about your creative process or the materials used.

 For example, if you’re sharing your mixed media art piece, why not write a few sentences about how you created it, and what materials you used with affiliate links.